spack/spack-tutorial/tutorial_packaging.rst

    $ spack edit mpileaks

-Let's remove some of the ``FIXME`` comments, add links to the mpileaks homepage, and document what mpileaks does.
+Let's remove some of the ``FIXME`` comments, add a link to the mpileaks homepage, and document what mpileaks does.
+Let's also add a maintainer to the package.
+The ``maintainers`` field is a comma-separated list of GitHub accounts of users who want to be notified when a change is made to a package.
+This is useful for developers who maintain a Spack package for their own software, and for users who rely on a piece of software and want to ensure that the package doesn't break.

 I'm also going to cut out the Copyright clause at this point to keep this tutorial document shorter, but you shouldn't do that normally.
 The results of these changes can be found in ``$SPACK_ROOT/lib/spack/docs/tutorial/examples/1.package.py`` and are displayed below.
 Make these changes to your ``package.py``:

 .. literalinclude:: tutorial/examples/1.package.py